amyhaerr/TriviaGame/README.md

 8. After all seven questions, the player will be shown the number of correct answers, incorrect answers,and unanswered questions and an option to restart the game.

+## Technical Aspects:

+1. Description of Problem:
+    - To make a timed trivia game based on the subject of your choice using JavaScript and jQuery.
+2. How it was solved:
+    - After countless hours of research, reviews of previous activities, study groups, tutor support, and TA support, I arrived at a working trivia game.
+    - It also required a lot of trial and error to get the timing right on answering the question, showing the answer, and finally tallying up a score.

 ## Author and Acknowledgements:
  Author: Amy Haerr